How To Become a Doctor in the Philippines: An Ultimate Guide

-In the third year, medical students will immerse themselves in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common as well as rare medical conditions.
-At this point, you will be interacting with the patients in the actual hospital setting.
+In the third year, medical students will immerse themselves in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common and rare medical conditions.
+At this point, you will interact with the patients in the hospital setting.

 Expect to spend several weeks to two months in various fields like Surgery, Obstetrics, Gynecology, Pediatrics, Internal Medicine, and various subspecialties.
 You will be supervised by a faculty who will evaluate your performance after each hospital rotation.
 You will mainly be working with hospital residents in your rotations.

-After 4 years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma.
+After four years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma.

 Once you graduate, you will then transition to a post-graduate internship.
-This is the last phase of your training where you will work alongside residents and other members of the healthcare team.
-Just like before, you will remain under the supervision of a faculty member known as the “attending physician.”
+This is the last phase of your training.
+Like before, you will remain under the supervision of a faculty member known as the “attending physician.”
 You are given more responsibility; specifically, you’ll supervise the junior interns in the same rotation.

 Knowing what lies ahead is one thing, but being there and surviving med school is another.
-And the best way to properly navigate your student life is to learn from those who already came out of it.
+And the best way to properly navigate your student life is to learn from those who have already come out of it.
 Below are just some of the valuable tips every incoming medical student ought to know:

 - Studying to become a doctor comes with a price.
-And no, we’re not just talking about the expensive tuition fees and other expenses which should be clear to you by now.
+And no, we’re not just talking about the expensive tuition fees and other expenses, which should be clear to you now.
 Med school will take a toll not just on your finances but also on your social life.
 While the first three years are focused mainly on studying and passing your examinations, your clerkship (4th year) will require you to spend countless hours on hospital duty, which means not seeing your friends and joining your family on special occasions and holidays.